The Palace of the Shirvanshahs: History and Facts

 The Divankhana

-The Divankhana is a beautifully proportioned dome and delicate stone latticework.
-The building is encompassed by an arcade of pointed arches, making it look spacious and light even if it is quite small.
+The Divankhana is a well proportional dome and exquisite stone latticework.
+The arcade of pointed arches around the building has made it appear spacious and light despite being very small.

 The Mausoleum of Shirvanshah Khalilullah I

-Adjacent to the Divankhana is the Mausoleum of Shirvanshah Khalilullah I, where the king and his family are interred.
-This simple yet elegant structure is marked by a pointed dome and a modest facade, in line with Islamic traditions of humility in death.
-Inside the mausoleum, the tombs are unadorned, though the spiritual significance of the space is palpable.
+The Divankhana is next to the Mausoleum of Shirvanshah Khalilullah I which houses the king and his family.
+It is a simple and aesthetic building that is distinguished by a sharp dome and a modest facade, which is in accordance with Islam traditions of humility in death.
+The mausoleum contains no decorative elements in the tombs, but the religious importance of the area is felt.

 The Mausoleum of Shirvanshah Khalilullah I